joeytsai/jt-sbt-plugin/README.md

 # jt-sbt-plugin

-As sbt is recursive (of course) this plugin has very productive for working with multiple Scala projects.
+As sbt is recursive (of course) this plugin is very productive for working with multiple Scala projects.

 ## My take on SBT and Scala

 SBT is misnamed.
 Nobody thinks it's simple.
 It should be named the Scala Build Tool; in my opinion, it's a good example of Scala and its philosophy.
 * of course, it's written in Scala
-* they made their own DSL (after all, Scala is the "Scalable Language")
+* they made their own DSL (since Scala is the "Scalable Language")
 * complicated
 * powerful